microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/tsdoc/tag_preapproved.md

 ---
-layout: page
 title: '@preapproved'
-navigation_source: docs_nav
 ---

 **Tag type:** modifier

-**TSDoc standardization:** *none; this tag is proprietary to API Extractor*
+**TSDoc standardization:** _none; this tag is proprietary to API Extractor_

 Even though an API is marked as `@internal`, its signature will still be tracked in the API report file (\*.api.md file) because an API review process is often interested in internal APIs.
 We may ask questions such as:

-- *"Will this change cause a break for other internal packages?"*
+- _"Will this change cause a break for other internal packages?"_
-- *"Should we consider making this a `@public` API instead?"*
+- _"Should we consider making this a `@public` API instead?"_
-- *"Why do we keep adding more stuff to that huge "`InternalUtilities`" class?"*
+- _"Why do we keep adding more stuff to that huge "`InternalUtilities`" class?"_

 However, if it is not useful to review a certain API, it can be marked as `@preapproved`.
 This prevents it from being emitted in the API file, and thus exempts it from any review policies.

 The `@preapproved` tag is only supported for declarations marked as `@internal`, and only for the following